Lab: Event Studies from Scratch

 | k = +5 | ~3.5 | 3.5 | Effect after 5 years (plateau) |

 The gradually building pattern reflects a reform that takes time to produce its full impact.
-The DGP generates this with the formula: treatment effect = 1.0 + 0.5 * min(k, 5).
+The DGP generates this pattern with the formula: treatment effect = 1.0 + 0.5 * min(k, 5).

 Step 7: What Can Go Wrong